 In Gardner's state, he said, a high school in the southeast with a graduating class of one had three fiber optic lines laid to it.
 Now congressional investigators are questioning whether as much as $230 million was wasted.

-Despite being grilled by members of Congress during the February hearing about waste in the broadband stimulus project, Strickling defended their results.
+Despite being grilled by members of Congress during the March hearing about waste in the broadband stimulus project, Strickling has refused to stop the programs and defended their results.

-“As with any program of this size and complexity, we have had cases where intervention by us was necessary,” he told a congressional committee.
-“Fortunately, because we work hard to identify issues as early as possible, we have been able to get projects back on track. … I am pleased to report that our broadband efforts are delivering substantial and meaningful benefits across the country.”
+"As with any program of this size and complexity, we have had cases where intervention by us was necessary," he told ABC News.
+"Fortunately, because we work hard to identify the issues early … I am pleased to report that our broadband efforts are delivering substantial and meaningful benefits across the country."

 "I think they wasted money through a lack of oversight.
 They wasted money by duplicated services that already exist.
 They wasted money by not going into places that truly needed it," Gardner said.
 "That's waste and that's abuse of this program."